19 Classic Austin Restaurants For Your Bucket List

 One of the original fine dining establishments in Austin, Jeffrey’s serves French American classics in a comfortable yet formal dining room.
 In 2011 the restaurant was sold from the original Weiss family to the McGuire Moorman hospitality group (Perla’s, Lamberts, Elizabeth St Cafe) and spruced up a bit, but the original bones remain.

 Fun fact: decades of presidents and celebrities have enjoyed dining here.
-Among them are JFK Jr, President George W. Bush first lady Laura Bush, and Ladybird Johnson.
+Among them are JFK Jr, President George W. Bush's first lady Laura Bush, and Ladybird Johnson.

 18. Quality Seafood Market, Since 1938

-Fun fact: when Texas legislature banned the sale of redfish, black drum, and gulf trout caught by net, Quality Seafood had to get creative by introducing ing more “exotic” offerings that weren’t part of local cuisine, like Ahi tuna.
+Fun fact: when the Texas legislature banned the sale of redfish, black drum, and gulf trout caught by net, Quality Seafood had to get creative by introducing more “exotic” offerings that weren’t part of local cuisines, like Ahi tuna.

 19. Texas French Bread, Since 1981